NitrinNET/nitrin-network/README.md

 ### <a id="packet">How do I create a packet, register it and handle it?</a>

-For outgoing packets you need to implement the WriteablePacket and for incoming packets you need to implment Packet.
+For outgoing packets you need to implement the WriteablePacket and for incoming packets you need to implement Packet.
 Only a Packet needs to be registered in order to receive the packet.
 We use the already provided ByteBuf from netty to write and read data.

 ```kotlin